WI State 4-H Dairy Quiz Bowl has been cancelled due to COVID-19 Crisis

 The contest is organized on a double elimination basis with winning teams advancing into further rounds until a champion team emerges.

-The cost is $20 per team due at the time of registration.
+The cost is $15 per team due at the event.
+A pizza lunch will be provided at $5/person.
 Registration starts at 9 a.m., competitions start at 9:30 a.m.

 Please register at this link: https://tinyurl.com/20204HDairyBowl